Suggestions of decreasing dark energy from supernova and BAO data: Introduction

 Motivated by these theoretical considerations, we would like to understand how strongly scalar field evolution is constrained by observation.
-Is there room for models with significant variation in the scalar potential energy in our recent cosmological history (e.g. for $z \lesssim 2$ where supernova data is available), or do observations already imply that we are very close to a $\Lambda$CDM model with constant dark energy density?
+Is there room for models with significant variation in the scalar potential energy in our recent cosmological history (e.g. for $z \lesssim 2$ where supernova data are available), or do observations already imply that we are very close to a $\Lambda$CDM model with constant dark energy density?
 More generally, assuming a single field scalar field model, how much can we learn about the potential through the most direct observations of the scale factor evolution?
-In this work, we access this scale factor evolution observationally by making use of the redshift vs brightness data in Pantheon+ \cite{Scolnic:2021amr}, the most up-to-date and comprehensive catalogue of type Ia supernovae.
-Related analyses based on older data sets may be found in \cite{wang2004current, Sahlen:2006dn, Huterer:2006mv}.
+In this work, we access this scale factor evolution observationally by making use of the redshift vs brightness data in Pantheon+ \cite{Scolnic:2021amr}, the most up-to-date and comprehensive publicly available catalogue of type Ia supernovae, as well as baryon acoustic oscillation (BAO) data from various surveys \cite{Ross:2014qpa, BOSS:2016wmc, eBOSS:2020lta, eBOSS:2020hur, eBOSS:2020fvk, eBOSS:2020uxp, eBOSS:2020gbb, eBOSS:2020tmo}.
+Related analyses based on older data sets may be found in \cite{Kallosh:2003bq, wang2004current, Perivolaropoulos:2004yr, Avelino:2004vy, Sahlen:2006dn, Huterer:2006mv}.

 We begin in Section \ref{sec:theory} with some theory.
 Starting from the Friedmann equation and scalar field evolution equation, we show how the time-dependence of scalar field potential and kinetic energies can be deduced from knowledge of the scale factor evolution together with the present densities of matter and radiation.
 For a single scalar field model in the approximation where radiation can be neglected, the evolution $a(t)$ together with $\Omega_M$ are enough to deduce both the scalar potential $V(\phi)$ and the time-dependence of the scalar field.
 Thus, assuming only a single scalar field, we in principle have direct access to its potential via observations of $a(t)$ and $\Omega_M$.